paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

 (2) through management evaluations, review the compliance of the State educational agency and the local school food service authorities with regulations issued under this chapter.

-**(d) Authorization of appropriations** There is authorized to be appropriated for purposes of carrying out the compliance and accountability activities referred to in subsection (c) of this section $10,000,000 for each of fiscal years 2011 through 2015.
+**(d) Authorization of appropriations** There is authorized to be appropriated for purposes of carrying out the compliance and accountability activities referred to in subsection (c) $10,000,000 for each of fiscal years 2011 through 2015.

 **(e) Fines for violating program requirements**